 Alexandria has long made parks a priority.
-As a matter of fact, Alexandria is home to over 900 acres of protected open space and 566 acres of city-owned parkland.
+As a matter of fact, the Alexandria area is home to over 900 acres of protected open space and 566 acres of city-owned parkland.
 That's not including private and organization-managed parks.
 People will find plenty of outdoor activities in Alexandria, including playgrounds, hiking, and fishing.
 The community has 41 playgrounds, 20 miles of foot trails, a nature center, and 18 dog parks to keep everyone happy.
 Keep reading to learn about the best parks in Alexandria.

 Huntley Meadows Park: A Stunning Natural Sanctuary

 - Picnic shelters

 Less of a traditional park, Huntley Meadows Park is a beautiful, wetland wildlife sanctuary.
 It is home to an accessible boardwalk that spans much of the park as well as woodland trails.
 With a marsh-like habitat, much of the park is home to diverse ecosystems and various animals.
 That's the key benefit to coming here: seeing nature at its best.